- VIX1 is located at the University of Vienna in the city centre (1st district),

 - VIX2 at Interxion in the north of Vienna (21st district), and

-- VIX3 at e-shelter in the south of Vienna (10th district).
+- VIX3 at the NTT Vienna 1 Data Center in the south of Vienna (10th district).

 These locations are interconnected via redundant, diversely routed fiber optic cables.